5 Critical KPIs That Make or Break Supply Chain Strategies

 Some internal and external forces can contribute to missed KPIs, but an increasingly common culprit is bad data.

 It’s not surprising, poor data flows tied to technology or skills deficits lead to manual processes, data silos from disparate systems and legacy applications, and poor visibility and audibility.
-Without accurate views of the B2B processes throughout your ecosystem, a business is unlikely to hit these critical KPIs.
+Without accurate views of the B2B integration software processes throughout your ecosystem, a business is unlikely to hit these critical KPIs.